kelseyhightower/event-gateway-on-kubernetes/README.md

 # Serverless Event Gateway on Kubernetes

 This guide walks you through provisioning a multi-node [Event Gateway](https://github.com/serverless/event-gateway) cluster on Kubernetes.
-This guide also demostrates how events can be routed across a diverse set of computing environments including Function as a Service (FaaS) offerings and containers running on Kubernetes.
+This guide also demonstrates how events can be routed across a diverse set of computing environments ranging from functions running on [Google Cloud Functions](https://cloud.google.com/functions) to containers running on [Kubernetes](https://cloud.google.com/kubernetes-engine).

-The [echo function](echo-function) and [echo application](echo) provide examples of how to handle HTTP events in the [Cloud Event](https://openevents.io) format leveraged by the Event Gateway.
+The [echo function](echo-function) and [echo application](echo) will serve as event handlers and provide working examples of how to process events in the [Cloud Event](https://openevents.io) format leveraged by the Event Gateway.

 ## Tutorial